johnsaunders17/Constellation-Travel/README.md

 ## Environment Variables

-The agent relies on the following variables:
+The agent relies on the following variables, which must be set in your shell (or a `.env` file) before running tests or the agent itself:

 - `RAPIDAPI_KIWI_KEY` – RapidAPI key for Kiwi flight search
 - `AMADEUS_API_KEY` – Amadeus API key